arananet/Unamiga_Reloaded/README.md

 ### NES core:
 You can use the MINIMIG core SD, just create a new folder on the root called NES and put all the roms.

+### PCW core:
+You can use the MINIMIG core SD, place the dsk file into the root of the SD.

+### Svi328 core:
+You can use the MINIMIG core SD, place the rom file into the root of the SD.
+You can upload programs and games via de embebbed maxduino from the Unamiga.

+### Oric core:
+You must place the core into the CoreSD and that's all.

+### MSX core:
+Requires a custom SD card because his partitions configurations.
+The SD image required for the core can be downloaded from here: https://www.zxuno.com/forum/viewtopic.php?t=3976.

 ### SNES core:
 You can use the MINIMIG core SD, just create a new folder on the root called SNES and put all the roms.